Seminar - Liberty and Martino Jr. Highs

 The goal of the Reading Seminar class is to improve all students’ reading comprehension by reviewing and practicing individual reading skills such as establishing purpose, predicting, making inferences, evaluating and clarifying, finding main ideas, and using vocabulary in context.

 While reading, students will be learning to note: contrasts and contradictions, extreme or absolute language, numbers and statistics, quoted words, and text structure.
+Skills using Notice and Note will be stressed for analysis of materials.

 Accelerated Reading Seminar will be working out of the 9th grade vocabulary book and will be reading material from a high school grade level.